VishnucaS/VishnucaS/README.md

 - 👯 With a Bachelor of Science(Honours) in Information Technology from the University of Moratuwa, my journey as a Data Engineer has honed my skills in developing smooth and efficient data pipelines.

-- 😄 My proficiency in Developing ETL Pipelines, Data modeling, Python, Incremental Loading, Transact-SQL, Stored Porcedures, Spark, Cloudera Data Platform, AWS stand as a testament to my commitment to advancing in data engineering.
+- 😄 My proficiency in Developing ETL Pipelines, Data modeling, Python, Incremental Loading, Transact-SQL, Stored Procedures, Spark, Cloudera Data Platform, AWS stands as a testament to my commitment to advancing in data engineering.

 - 🌱 I also hold certifications in Microsoft Azure Data Fundamentals(DP 900) and Azure Data Engineer Associate (DP 203) reinforcing my commitment to staying current with industry best practices.